 You can mint a POAP for free

-Lazy Minting is a feature used by several NFT marketplaces, but was originally made famous by Opensea.
+- Lazy Mint: Lazy Minting is a feature used by several NFT marketplaces, but was originally made famous by Opensea.
 In short, it allows you to upload your NFTs to the marketplace without paying the gas required to mint them.
 Then, the marketplace will only mint the NFT as soon as someone decides to purchase it.
 Essentially, this saves the waste of energy and money minting NFTs no one wants.

-No, unfortunately, opensea gas is not free.
+No, unfortunately, Opensea gas is not free.
 To buy an NFT, it costs gas.
 To sell an NFT, it costs gas.
 It even costs gas fees to list an NFT for sale for the first time.
 Buying and selling NFTs can be an expensive business.

 Opensea one time gas fee: what is it?